13 Fixes Finder is slow on Mac Sequoia or Sonoma

 close-finder-on-mac

 Write Finder in the Search Bar at the top left corner.
-Then, click on Finder to Highlight and choose X Icon at the top.
+Then, click on Finder to highlight and choose X Icon at the top.

-4. Check Storage
+4. Check Your Mac computer Storage

 Finder is not opening after Relaunch; most probably, it’s due to the low storage issue on Mac.
 Thankfully, clearing the storage on Mac is not a big deal.